flipperdevices/flipperzero-firmware/README.md

 - Additionally, LRX rangefinders are usually configured as RS232 or RS422 serial devices, not as UART serial devices.
 In that case, a UART-to-RS232 or UART-to-RS422 converter is required between the Flipper Zero and the rangefinder.

-- The configuration is not retained when the app is closed

 ## License